aqjune/aqjune.github.io/index.md

 <img src="assets/img/email.png" alt="aqjune gmail" width="350"/> /
 <img src="assets/img/email_old.png" alt="aqjune gmail" width="280"/>

+**News: I am hiring interns who will work on developing a compiler for HE!
+I am sure that it will be a great experience for you. :)
+Please contact me if you are interested.**

 ## Education

 - Ph.D. in Computer Science and Engineering, [Seoul National University](https://en.snu.ac.kr/) (2016.
 Mar ~ 2021.
 Aug)